zevross-spatial/rpackage-sensorDataImport/README.md

 4. Double check memory usage, particularly when processing many files.

-5. Double check how the errors are being handled.
-Specifically are other files being processed after an error or does it stop there.
+5. ~~Double check how the errors are being handled.
+Specifically are other files being processed after an error or does it stop there.~~ It processes until there is an error and then stops so that files in the queue after an error are not processed.
+I changed the error warning to give a list of properly uploaded files and those that were not processed.

 6. Add a check to see if the data has already been uploaded by checking file name or file name information